TheAmandeepSingh/interview-guide/README.md

 ## License

 This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

 Happy Coding!